 - requires preparation of the samples.

 These different tests can give an indication of the hardness, or relative hardness, of a metal or alloy and this characteristic can be added to a composite material by using metal cladding services.

-Whatever characteristics you need to achieve through metal cladding processes, contact Vincent Metal Corporation for expert assistance today.
+Whatever characteristics you need to achieve through metal cladding processes, contact Vincent Clad Metals for expert assistance today.